-For the last few years, our Marketing and Human Resources teams have collaborated to bring you the Health and Wellness Calendar.
+Every year, our Marketing and Human Resources teams collaborate to bring you the Health and Wellness Calendar.
 The tips inside can help employers create a workplace that promotes health and wellness, bringing them happier, more productive employees.

 Our health and wellness approach revolves around four pillars: social, physical, financial, and mental health.

 We believe (and so do many others) that a big part of health and wellness is work-life balance.
 Employers looking to support and encourage their employees’ social health can consider total rewards programs.
 These programs should focus on developing their potential, or encouraging them to pursue their hobbies.

 Through spending accounts like a Health Care Spending Account (HCSA) or a Personal Spending Account (PSA), employers can provide a means of supporting employees’ social health.
 These can be used towards expenses associated with an employee’s interests.

 You should also consider implementing a Social Committee, which can have a significant impact on the workplace!

 #2.
 Physical Health